TomasCostaK/binary_tree/README.md

 * [Download](https://github.com/user-cube/binary_tree/archive/master.zip)

 # Setup and running
-You can run and compile everything with the created make file.
+You can run and compile everything with the created makefile.

 ## Compile
 To compile open your shell and type: